 Natural Birth in a Hospital: A Young Mom’s Guide

 I sometimes lovingly call myself a hippie-crunchy lady because of my growing obsession with natural living.
-I’m a cloth diapering, baby wearing, snot sucking (hooray for Nose Fridas!), sugar-free kind of mama.
+I’m a cloth diapering, baby wearing, snot sucking, sugar-free kind of mama.

 Our birth experience couldn’t be any different!

 We started our prenatal care at a wonderful birthing center in the middle of Amish country.
 I loved the midwives there and really enjoyed their holistic approaches to prenatal care.
 We later had an insurance change and it became obvious that (for financial reasons) we needed to deliver at the hospital instead.

 I was so bummed.
 I was worried that I would have to fight my way through my pregnancy and then again during delivery to have the natural experience that I wanted.
 Thankfully, that didn’t end up being the case!
 I will say that if you aren’t sure of what you want, then you will be pushed into medicinally minded care.
 I had to stand my ground a few times throughout my pregnancy but during delivery, my choices were respected.
 I hope this post will help you to have the same experience!

 I started feeling contractions around 3 AM on Delivery Day.
 I mostly felt crampy, kind of like my stomach was bothering me.
 I could sleep but every 20 minutes or so I would wake up again feeling a light cramping sensation.
 I told hubby to go to work because I knew I could be in early labor for a while.
 I had a routine OB/GYN appointment scheduled for that morning at 10:30 AM.
 I went in and told them that I had been contracting since early morning.
 At that point, I was dilated to about 2CM.
 My midwife said that I could have our baby that day or, because I was a first-timer, it could be a couple days.
 Contractions were about 10ish minutes apart then and were still mild, feeling like period cramps.